EM2030 SDG Gender Index: National Launches

 SDG Gender Index launch in El Salvador

 El Salvador has strong frameworks in favour of girls and women, but implementation remains a challenge.
 Certain forms of discrimination against girls and women reflect significant gaps between policy and practice.
 The Special Comprehensive Law for a Life Free of Violence for Women was passed in 2011, but women still experience gender-based violence.
-The SDG Gender Index shows that the rate of women who were victims of intentional homicide in El Salvador was nearly 60 times the rate in Indonesia in 2016.
+The pilot Index from 2018 showed that the rate of women who were victims of intentional homicide in El Salvador was nearly 60 times the rate in Indonesia in 2016.

 “Through our project – Girls + Women leading for Gender Equality – we are working to promote and monitor SDG 5,” said Carmen Alemán, Director of Plan El Salvador, during their launch of the Index.

 SDG Gender Index launch in Colombia

 On 30 October 2018, EM2030’s partners, Ruta Pacífica de las Mujeres and Plan International Colombia, presented EM2030’s pilot SDG Gender Index and related country briefing report in Colombia (download report below).